-Special Subdivisions (3 or fewer lots) will be reviewed within 3 working days.
+Special Subdivisions (3 or fewer lots) will be reviewed by the Planning Department within 3 working days.
 Any special subdivision that creates a private road, the lots created are served by a private road, or creates or utilizes a private driveway that serves more than two lots, must be reviewed and approved by the Buncombe County Fire Marshal.
+Please allow for three weeks lead time for review and approval of the Fire Marshal.
 Please contact the Fire Marshal’s office at 250-6620 prior to bringing in the plat to the Buncombe County Planning Department.
 Any further subdivision (above 3 lots) that occurs within three years from the date of recordation shall be considered a minor subdivision and are reviewed as such.

-Family Subdivision (5 or fewer lots) will be reviewed within 3 working days.
+Family Subdivision (5 or fewer lots) will be reviewed by the Planning Department within 3 working days.
 The resulting lots are to be conveyed to a linear relative within the 2nd degree of kinship or closer.
 No more than one lot shall be conveyed to each individual relative.
 Any family subdivision that creates a private road, is served by a private road, or creates or utilizes a private driveway that serves more than two lots, must be reviewed and approved by the Buncombe County Fire Marshal.
+Please allow for three weeks lead time for review and approval of the Fire Marshal.
 Please contact the Fire Marshal’s office at 250-6620 prior to bringing in the plat to the Buncombe County Planning Department for review.
 Lots within a family subdivision may not be further subdivided for three years after the date of the recordation of final plat creating said subdivision.

 Please be aware that the Buncombe County Planning Department uses the total number of lots resulting (not just the number of new lots created) after a subdivision of land to determine which level of review (Special, Minor, Major) will take place.
 This would include any adjoining lots that the subdivider owns, and can therefore subdivide at a future point.
 The parcel(s) being subdivided will include parcels that are part of a larger common plan of development or sale, even though multiple, separate or distinct entities own the parcel(s) and/or tract.
 Number of subdivision lots is cumulative, and if an applicant creates a subdivision and then at a future time divides lots further, the original lots created count towards the resultant number of lots.